 The MASECO Alternative Income Fund (MAIF) is the amended name of the MASECO Alternative Credit Fund (ACF) which was established in 2015 and started trading in January 2016.
 The ACF (Delaware) changed its name in early 2022 to MAIF and the CEMP MASECO Alternative Credit Fund SPC (Cayman) has been liquidated with the active investments and investors moving to the newly established MASECO Alternative Income Fund Ltd (Cayman) on December 31, 2022.

 Separately, the MAIF/ACF General Partner/Investment Manager was originally MASECO Asset Management Limited (BVI) and changed to MASECO Asset Management Limited (Cayman Islands) on January 1, 2020.
-The current directors of MASECO Asset Management Limited (Cayman Islands) were not the same directors when the below ‘illiquid’ investments were acquired and have repositioned the portfolio in recent years.
+The former directors of MASECO Asset Management Limited (BVI) were managing the ACF and acquired the ‘illiquid’ investments held below.
+The current Directors of MASECO Asset Management Limited (Cayman Islands) took over the management of ACF in early 2020 and have repositioned the portfolio in recent years.

-This page is to notify new subscribers to MAIF of the history of the ACF and some of the pandemic and other issues related to historical investments that have led to investment returns below the original stated target return of the ACF and created illiquid situations for investors who subscribed prior to April 1, 2020.
+This page is to notify new subscribers to MAIF of the history of the ACF and some of the pandemic and other issues related to historical investments that have led to investment returns below the original stated target return of the ACF (but still positive returns) and created illiquid situations for investors who subscribed prior to April 1, 2020.

 Prior to the pandemic, the ACF started making significant changes to the ACF portfolio.
-Specifically, none of the original investments made by the ACF in 2016 are part of he MAIF’s current portfolio.
+Specifically, only one of the original investments made by the ACF LP in 2016 are part of he MAIF’s current portfolio.
 In 2016 the ACF focused primarily on open ended investment funds some of which experienced difficulty, performed below expectations, experienced fraud, suffered from lock ups and/or ultimately proved to be illiquid.

 Although the ACF performed in line with expectations in 2016 and 2017, in late 2018 some employees at one of the aforementioned funds recognised fraudulent activity by the fund manager which led to fraud charges being charged against the manager and the fund being taken over by receivers.
 Thankfully, ACF had sold a significant portion of its investment in the aforementioned fund but the relatively small remaining holding in late 2018 was placed into a side pocket.
-This negatively impacted ACF performance in 2018 and 2019.
+This negatively impacted ACF performance in 2018, 2019 and 2022 as the vast majority of the portfolio has been written down.
 The value of the remaining portion of this investment remains illiquid and its value unknown.

 Two other ACF investments struggled due to CoVID 2019 and on March 31, 2020 were moved to a side pocket account in ACF and have since fallen in value.
 The two funds were making investments in Brazil and South Africa which were two of the hardest hit economies by CoVID 2019.